vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 ---
 published: false
 ---
-## Standing up a data science function at later stage startups often fails - a framework for success
+## Standing up a data science function at later stage startups often fails: here's a framework for success

-OK, a startup just raised a large round focused on becoming more tech enabled leveraging ML/AI with data science being core to future scalable growth.
-We’ve heard these stories so many times, and almost every data scientist has seen these initiatives end in failure.
+OK, a startup just raised a large round focused on becoming more tech-enabled leveraging ML/AI with data science being core to future scalable growth.
+We have heard these stories many times, and almost every data scientist has seen these initiatives end in failure.
 The below is a framework to help get started on the right foot.

 **What do you expect DS to do?**

-First step is to evaluate what you currently have in place and what you expect data science to do?
-As it’s fairly common to assume you need data science, but actually you need data management/platforming and BI/analytics.
+In order to have a clear idea on the goals of establishing a DS function requires carefully evaluating what data-related teams and infrastructure are in place.
+For example, it is relatively common to assume the need for a DS function, when you would be better served with data management/platforming and BI/analytics; which is requires a dedicated post in itself.

 Why?
 If the data is poorly structured, unstable, then 95% of the work will be messy non-scalable data reconciliation and ad-hoc patches/fixes.

-A data science team can be instrumental in helping transition to a state of data stability and moving towards being a data driven organization, but clarity on the state of data is crucial PRIOR to building out a function to ensure expectations and resources can be aligned to ensure this initiative is set up for success.

-Building functions to support data management and analytics is a post in itself.
-Now let’s say that your data org is in a good place, and you clearly state that you want your data science function to leverage DS to create production quality products.
-Production quality can be defined as requiring reproducibility and scalability; rather than insights which can be one-off.
+A data science team can be instrumental in helping transition to a state of data stability and moving towards being a data-driven organization.
+However, clarity on the state of data is crucial before building out a function to ensure expectations and resources can be aligned to ensure this initiative is set up for success.
+Now let's say that your data org is in a good place, and your objective for data science is to leverage data science to create production quality products.
+Rather than insights and one-off analyses, Production quality requires reproducibility and scalability, requiring a much different foundation to ensure success.

 <h2>What’s needed for a strong foundation?</h2>